 Mix it up as needed in smaller quantities, so the chemical reaction is fresh and most effective at fighting stains.

 If you try it, let me know what you think!
-I really hope you only need to try it on crusty undershirts or spilled red wine instead of my other example…but if the need arises hopefully it’ll be a handy trick to know.
+I really hope you only need to try it on crusty undershirts or spilled juice instead of my other example…but if the need arises hopefully it’ll be a handy trick to know.

-Have you tried our other handy DIY Cleaning and Home recipes?
-Frugal, low in chemicals, super frugal, and do a great job.
+Have you tried our other DIY Cleaning recipes?
+They’re low in chemicals, super frugal, and do a great job.
 Check them out:

 Pin this post so you’ll have it handy for later use, and don’t forget to Follow Sisters Shopping on a Shoestring on Pinterest to see all our best tips & tricks, along with the things we love from around the web!